openblockchains/crypto-quotes/README.md

   §

-Bitcoin Classic (BTC) is really ridiculous; in what world is paying $15 to move a mere $90 ok?
+Bitcoin Classic (BTC) is ridiculous; in what world is paying $15 to move a mere $90 ok?
 This is literally worst than PayPal, Western Union and my bank COMBINED (it costs the same if I were to send with all three TOGETHER).
 I clearly see the use-case for Bitcoin Cash (BCH) now.